Updated: Feb 25

 Primary question = what you are mainly focusing on answering

-Secondary question = the answer to your primary question will inform what your answer to this quesiton will be and help inform your recommendations for future research / changes to clinical practice.
+Secondary question = the answer to your primary question will inform what your answer to this question will be and help inform your recommendations for future research / changes to clinical practice.
+You can have multiple secondary questions.

-Once you have decided your research question, you can go about collecting and analysing the data in order to answer that question.
-Since the data collection was already (fortunately) done for me, I could begin my analysis straight away.
+Once you have finalised your research question, you then need to collect and analyse data in order to answer that question.
+Since data collection was already (fortunately) done for me, I could begin my analysis straight away.
 However, if this wasn't done, I'd have needed to have a detailed plan on how I was going to record blood test results from every patient etc. In qualitative projects, data collection will be in the form of interviews or long-answer surveys.
+I will write future posts about data analysis when I have more experience.

 All of my data was analysed using SPSS (26.0) statistical software.
-I downloaded this through my university student account (which should make it free) and it helped me compute statistical tests on a large data set.
+I downloaded this through my university student account (which should make it free) and it helped me compute statistical tests on the large dataset.
 This would not have been feasible to do on Microsoft Excel, so I had to teach myself how to use SPSS!
-You can have your data on an Excel file and transfer it to most statistical softwares.
+You can have your data on an Excel file and transfer it over to most statistical software programmes.

 I watched numerous YouTube videos and wrote down the steps to compute each statistical test.
 I also did A LOT of reading about what tests were best to use and how to interpret their results.
 This will be forever useful to me when analysing scientific papers throughout my medical degree and beyond - and I highly recommend doing a research project to strengthen these skills.